Intertwining relations for diffusions in manifolds and applications to functional inequalities: Intertwining: general case

-Except the strong condition of proposition \ref{P5.1}, we do not have relevant conditions for $L^\sslash_B$ to be symmetric non-negative.
-We are looking for a proof of the intertwining which does not use this symmetry.
+0 The goal of this section is to extend the results of Section \ref{Section6} without the strong condition of Proposition \ref{P5.1}.
+These results are more theoretical because we will not apply it to any example but they show that our twisting method is strong to perturbations and could be applied to a more general class of twist than the class of Proposition \ref{P5.2}.
 Actually, we can release all assumptions on the second order operator if we are ready to strengthen the conditions on the potential $M_B$.
 In this case, the eigenvalue $\rho_B$ is not a good criterion anymore.
 We need to find a quantity which offsets the lack of symmetry.
-For all $1$-form $\alpha$, according to \ref{E5.6}, we have:
+For all $1$-form $\alpha$, according to \eqref{E5.5}, we have: